kiris-mods/.github/profile/README.md

-# .github
-The GitHub settings repository for Kiri's Mods!
+# The home of my mods on GitHub, for more information about my mods and other projects, please check out https://tophatcat.dev